knative/docs/docs/eventing/samples/sequence/sequence-terminal/README.md

 2020/03/02 21:28:03 [2020-03-02T21:28:00.0010247Z] /apis/v1/namespaces/default/pingsources/ping-source dev.knative.sources.ping: &{Sequence:0 Message:Hello world! - Handled by 0 - Handled by 1 - Handled by 2}
 ```

-And as expected it's now been handled by both the first and second Step as
-reflected by the Message being now: "Hello world! - Handled by 0 - Handled by 1"